 Memory Chapel Funeral Home

-Another great Soldier and Fallen Hero have been released from duty, passed from our ranks on Feb 4, 2021, and moved on to his heavenly home.
-SGM(Ret) Everett Price Sorrells, age 81, a retired member of the MS Army National Guard who had served within the 184th TSC and worked full-time with the MSARNG has departed and gone to a better place with our good Lord.
+Another great Soldier and Fallen Hero has been released from duty, passed from our ranks on April 30, 2022, and moved on to his heavenly home.
+CSM(Ret) Thomas Edward “Ed” Davis, age 80, a retired member of the MS Army National Guard who had served and worked full-time within the HQ 184th Transportation Brigade, Laurel, has departed and gone to a better place with our good Lord.

 Rest in Peace Soldier.
 We applaud your patriotism and brave efforts in serving our country and your family for their support of your service.
 We thank you for your service.
 Without your efforts and your families’ support, this country would not stand so boldly, shine so bright and live so free.